 Treatment options increase when vision problems are detected early in a child's life.
-Normal vision can usually be restored with eye glasses, contact lenses and sometimes patching.
-Through Project KIDsight, your child's vision will be determined to be a Pass, an Unreadable or a Refer.
+Normal vision can usually be restored with corrective glasses or contact lenses.
+Through Project KidSight, your child's vision will be determined to be a "Pass" - an "Unreadable" or a "Refer".

 PASS: Our vision screener was unable to detect any vision problems.

 UNREADABLE: Our vision screener could not develop reliable vision screening results for the child.
-This can happen if a child does not look directly at the camera during the vision screening process.
+This can happen if a child will not look at the camera during the screening process.

-REFER: Our vision screener has detected that the child may have one or more vision problems and requires further testing by an optometrist or ophthalmologist as soon as possible.
+REFER: Our vision screener has detected that the child may have one or more eye problems.

-For financial help or information about eye care assistance programs for your family, please contact the Michigan Department of Health and Human Services at 517-373-3740 (toll free: 1-855-275-6424 - michigan.gov/ mdhhs) or the Lions Clubs of Michigan at 517-887-6640 (toll free: 1-800-686-4556 lionsofmi.com).
+Children who receive a "Refer" should be examined by an ophthalmologist or optometrist as soon as possible.
+For financial help or information about eye care assistance programs for your family, please contact the Michigan Department of Community Health at 517-373-3740, the Michigan Department of Human Services at 1-855-275-6424 or the Lions Clubs of Michigan at 517-887-6640.

 The Lions Clubs of Michigan began providing free vision screenings for children in 2003 under the direction of Dr. John Baker, a Pediatric Ophthalmologist at Children's Hospital of Michigan.

-With the help of our Project KIDsight partners and sponsors, Michigan Lions are helping children grow and prosper, and we are preventing vision loss - one child at a time.
+With the help of our Project KidSight partners and sponsors, Michigan Lions are improving the lives of children with vision disorders, and we are preventing vision loss one child at a time

 PARTNERS & SPONSORS

+MICHIGAN MASONS

-MICHIGAN MASONS Child Identification Program
+Child Identification Program

-MICHIGAN DEPARTMENT OF HEALTH & HUMAN SERVICES
+MICHIGAN DEPARTMENT OF COMMUNITY HEALTH

+UNIVERSITY OF MICHIGAN Kellogg Eye Center

-FERRIS STATE UNIVERSITY Michigan College of Optometry
+FERRIS STATE UNIVERSITY

+Department of Optometry

+WAYNE STATE UNIVERSITY

+Kresge Eye Institute

 DETROIT MEDICAL CENTER Children's Hospital of Michigan

 MICHIGAN SOCIETY OF EYE PHYSICIANS & SURGEONS

-Lions of Michigan FOUNDATION

-5730 Executive Drive Lansing, MI 48911 Voice: 517-887-6640 Fax: 517-887-6642

-Web: www.lmsf.net - Email: info@lmsf.net

 LIONS OF MICHIGAN FOUNDATION

+5730 Executive Drive Lansing, Michigan 48911 Voice: 517-887-6640 Fax: 517-887-6642 info@lmsf.net www.lmsf.net

+LIONS OF MICHIGAN FOUNDATION

+Project KidSight

 Our Goal

-To help children through the early detection and treatment of vision disorders that hinder their ability to succeed in school and develop normally
+To identify and help children who have vision disorders that hinder their ability to succeed in school and develop normally.

 Preventing Vision Loss One Child At A Time

-Why Project KIDsight
+Why Project KidSight?

-Through Project KIDsight, we aim to prevent permanent vision loss through the early detection and treatment of vision disorders in children.
-Research shows that many children start school with vision problems because the problems are not noticeable to parents and family members and because young children simply do not understand that they see differently than others.
+Through Project KidSight, we aim to prevent permanent vision loss through the early detection and treatment of vision disorders in children.
+We know that many children start school with vision problems because they do not understand that they see differently than others.
 Worldwide, the leading cause of reduced vision in children is an unidentified need for them to wear glasses.
 About 5% of children between one and five years of age experience reduced vision resulting from a serious vision disorder like Amblyopia (lazy eye).
-If treated while the visual system is still maturing, many eye disorders can be corrected with nonsurgical intervention, and usually, normal vision can be restored.
+If treated while the visual system is still maturing, eye disorders can typically be corrected with non-surgical intervention, and usually, normal vision can be restored.
 However, when vision problems go undetected or intervention is delayed, permanent and irreversible vision loss can occur.
+Through Project KidSight, potential vision problems can be detected in children as young as age one.
+Our portable high-tech vision screening devices are programmed to quickly (one second) and accurately (90%) identify causes of vision loss without causing stress to children.